Drugs & Medications - Zipan-25 injection

 See also Warning section.

 It is best to inject this medication deep into a muscle.
-It may also be injected slowly into a large vein (not in the hand or wrist) by a health care professional.
+It may also be given by injection slowly into a large vein by a health care professional.
 Do not inject this medication under the skin or into an artery.
+For nausea and vomiting, use this medication as directed by your doctor, usually every 4 hours as needed.
 If you have any questions about the proper use of this medication, ask your doctor or pharmacist.

 Zipan-25 injection Side Effects

 Drowsiness, dizziness, constipation, blurred vision, or dry mouth may occur.
-If any of these effects persist or worsen, notify your doctor.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.